cmordinibluhm/pic_10_c_final_project/readme.md

 ### Resources

 The resources here represent just a fraction of the places that I visited and got some information from.
-Literally hundreds of webages have contributed to my still limited knowledge of Qt and game design.
+Hundreds more webpages helped boost my still limited knowledge of Qt and game design.

 YouTube Qt Game Tutorials by Abdullah Aghazada https://www.youtube.com/watch?v=9lqhMLFHj3A&index=0&list=PLMgDVIa0Pg8WrI9WmZR09xAbfXyfkqKWy